Jermaine0Forbes/Wordpress-FAQ/logs.md

 ## 7/26/18

+### If you want to build your own theme

+Then go to choose starter theme from underscores, or watch the lynda video "Wordpress: building themes from scratch using underscores"

 ### Things I need to look into
 - yoast seo
-- simply wordpress hooks
+- simply wordpress hooks : a plugin to be able to see what hooks are being used
-- look into post format
+- look into post format : learn how to change post structure
+- woocommerce colors : helps gets the colors ... i dont know
+- better font awesome: basically  a font awesome plugin

 ### Actions I need to look into